buyallmemes/blog-api/posts/20240422-testing-guideline.md

 - for some method to return the right value

 Well, the answer is clear —
-it's always more important for the whole **change** to work than for method to return the right value.
+it's always more important for the whole **change** to work than for the method to return the right value.
 Code can have mistakes, but if the change performs as it should - who cares?
 This is because the change is the unit in this case.
 Not a method or a line of code.
-Code is just an implementation detail of this change.
+The code is just an implementation detail of this change.
 Important detail, but a detail nonetheless.
 And details should be tested as part of something bigger.